santhoshtr/website/content/blog/2008-12-13-hyphenation-of-indian-languages-and-openoffice.md

 But&#8230;.
 How to solve this problem in web pages?!.
 We will discuss it in next blogpost!

+## Thanks

+* Thanks to Hussain K H and Kevin Siji for their valuable inputs in preparing Malayalam hyphenation patterns.
-PS: Thanks to Nemeth Laszlo , author of Hunspell and Openoffice Hyphenation for helping me to prepare the hyphenation tables.
+* Thanks to Nemeth Laszlo, author of Hunspell and Openoffice Hyphenation for helping me to prepare the hyphenation tables.

 * * *